Travel guide

 Photo: pierre matile via Pexels

-How many GB do you need for traveling in Europe?
+How many GB do you need to travel to Europe?

 This is the million-dollar question.
 The short answer: 30-40 GB for 30 days.
 The long answer depends on how you use your phone during the trip.